AbEC-EC/AbEC/README.md

-# AbCD
+# AbEC

 ## Description
-The AbCD (Adjustable Component for Dynamic Problems) is a framework developed in Python using the DEAP library to test different components present in the literature on Dynamic Evolutionary Algorithms (DEA) that are used in optimization of dynamic problems (DOP).
+The AbEC (Adjustable Evolutionary Components) is a framework developed in Python to test different components present in the literature on Evolutionary Algorithms (EA) that are used in optimization of Static and Dynamic problems.
 It allows the components to be turned on/off in order to test the effectiveness of each one of them independently in a given problem.
-Another characteristic is the possibility of configuring the parameters of both the optimizers (PSO, ES) and the characteristics of the Benchmark, which until now consists of the Moving Peak Benchmark (MPB).
+Another characteristic is the possibility of configuring the parameters of both the optimizers (GA, PSO, DE, ES) and the characteristics of the Benchmark, which until now consists of the Moving Peak Benchmark (MPB).

 ## Contents

-This repository contains both the framework code in the "codes/algorithms/adpso" folder and codes related to the analysis of experimental data:
+This repository contains both the framework code in the "abec/" folder and codes related to the analysis of experimental data:

 In <br>
-> "abcd/plot"
+> "abec/plot"

 Are the codes responsible for generating the performance graphs of the algorithms;

 In <br>
-> "abcd/metrics"
+> "abec/metrics"

 Are the codes responsible for calculating the metrics of the execution of the algorithms.